egargale/tradier_gomicro_backend/services/tcore/README.md

-# Tradier_core Service
+# Tcore Service

-This is the Tradier_core service
+This is the Tcore service

 Generated with

 ```
-micro new tradier_core
+micro new tcore
 ```

 ## Usage